ampatspell/sofa-couches/README.md

-# ember-cli-couch and ember-cli-sofa dockerized couches for testing
+# docker-compose.yml for ember-cli-couch and ember-cli-sofa testing

 ```
 $ cd sofa-couches